mozilla/fjord/docs/hacking_howto.rst

 minimal working install which lets you run Fjord and work on many parts of it.

-However, it's missing some components.
-See :ref:`advanced-installation-chapter` for everything else.
+However, it's missing some things:

+* locales: See :ref:`l10n-chapter` for details.
+* ElasticSearch: See :ref:`es-chapter` for details.